 AOF stands for “Append Only File”.
-AOF keeps track of all the commands that are executed, and in a disastrous situation, it re-execute the commands to get the data back.
+AOF keeps track of all the commands that are executed, and in a disastrous situation, it re-executes the commands to get the data back.
 This method takes more space as all the commands are executed again, and is not a very durable method of snapshotting.

-Memcached on the other hand does not support on disk persistence.
+Memcached on the other hand does not support on-disk persistence.